 It is strongly recommended that one normally closed, forced-guided, monitoring contact of each MPCE or external device be wired in order to monitor the state of the MPCEs (as shown in Figures 3-17 to 3-19).
 If this is done, proper operation of the MPCEs will be verified.
-MPCE monitoring contacts must be used in order to detect improper functioning of the MPCEs.
+MPCE monitoring contacts must be used in order to maintain control reliability.

-To ensure proper operation, the MM2-TA-12B output parameters and machine input parameters must be considered when interfacing the solid-state OSSD outputs to the machine inputs.
+To ensure proper operation, the MM-TA-12B output parameters and machine input parameters must be considered when interfacing the solid-state OSSD outputs to the machine inputs.